-The SBB300-3 is great for flat non-carpeted surfaces like hardwood or linoleum.
+The SBB300-3 is excellent for flat non-carpeted surfaces like hardwood or linoleum.

-The brushes used by this bare floor cleaner is a mix of polymide and natural hair that makes it safe to use oven of easily scratched hardwood.
+The brushes used by this bare floor cleaner is a mix of polyamide and natural hair that makes it safe to use oven of easily scratched hardwood.

-This is a great tool for spot cleaning as well as general dusting and cobweb cleanup -- particularly under the bed as this can fold flat.
+It is an excellent tool for spot cleaning as well as general dusting and cobweb cleanup – particularly under the bed, as this can fold flat.

 STB 101 Mini Turbobrush

-This is a must have tool if you have a lot of fabric upholstery at home.
+This mini-brush must-have tool if you have a lot of fabric upholstery at home.

 STB205-3 Turbo Comfort

-This tool is found in the cheapest C3 Limited Edition which is the cheapest of all the variants.
+You’ll get this tool from the C3 Limited Edition, which is the cheapest of all the variants.

-This tool is air-driven which means agitation isn’t as good.
+This tool is air-driven, so agitation isn’t as good.

 What does this mean?

-You cannot use this on plush carpet (only cut pile carpet) as it will not provide enough agitation.
+You cannot use this on plush carpets (only cut pile carpet) as it will not provide enough agitation.

 SBD 285-3 AllTeQ Combination tool

-This is another tool designed for flat floor surfaces, to be more specific low pile carpet and bare floors like hardwood.
+The AllTeQ is another tool designed for flat surfaces, to be more specific low pile carpet and bare floors like hardwood.